 What is a Discovery Workshop?

 The initial definition and planning phase of creating a new digital product and dispensing it to the users for testing purposes is known as a discovery workshop.
 These workshops greatly benefit entrepreneurs who might be struggling to launch a valuable product and do not know how to set the ball rolling.
 Its main aim is to determine a complete scope of the project, goals, and aspirations.
 Everyone involved in the workshop can also come forward with their expectations and ideas and put them up for discussion.

 You might now be wondering – is a discovery workshop truly necessary?
-Each project needs to be fully scoped and defined before going into production, whether it is proprietary software, a mobile application, or any other digital service.
+Each project needs to be fully scoped, estimated, and defined before going into production, whether it is proprietary software, a mobile application, or any other digital service.
 While every product starts with a vision, you need to validate your idea and define your service's technical and business aspects at some point in the process.
 A discovery workshop will provide a ready-to-use backlog of tickets that you'll need to develop the MVP.

 Let us now discuss the benefits and various ways in which a discovery workshop expedites the MVP process:

 An MVP workshop involves a team of experts with whom you collaborate and who help you evaluate ideas.
 They also support you in solution/product idea validation.
 By the end of the workshop, you should be able to gauge whether your idea is market worthy and if your potential product can stand tall against the competition.

 An MVP workshop enables your designers to provide a quick prototype of your product's prioritized features.
 That gives you the ability to test your product concept with potential users even before writing a single line of code!